 Allow: /wp-admin/admin-ajax.php

-This blocks the entire WordPress admin area but allows access to the AJAX endpoint that many plugins need for proper functionality.
-Guess what?
+This blocks the entire WordPress admin area but allows access to the AJAX endpoint that many plugins need to work.
 Without that allow directive, you might break your site’s interactive features.

-Now, back to our topic – the precedence rules.
+Now for the precedence rules.
 When allow and disallow directives conflict, the most specific rule wins.
 If they’re equally specific, allow takes precedence.
-It’s like a tie-breaker in your favour.
+Think of it as a tie-breaker in your favour.

 Myth Busting: Contrary to popular belief, allow directives aren’t just for overriding disallow commands.
 They can stand alone as explicit permissions, though this usage is less common and often unnecessary.

-The sitemap declaration is your website’s table of contents for search engines.
-It’s not technically part of the original Robots Exclusion Protocol, but it’s become standard practice to include it.
+The sitemap declaration points website’s table of contents for search engines.
+It isn’t technically part of the original Robots Exclusion Protocol, but it’s become standard practice to include it.

 Sitemap: https://example.com/sitemap.xml

 You can list multiple sitemaps, and they don’t have to be XML files.
-Google accepts various formats including RSS feeds and plain text lists of URLs.
-That said, XML sitemaps are the gold standard for good reason.
+Google accepts several formats, including RSS feeds and plain text lists of URLs.
+XML sitemaps are still the best choice for good reason.

 Here’s what most people don’t realise: the sitemap directive doesn’t control crawling behaviour.
-It’s purely informational, telling crawlers where to find your comprehensive URL list.
-Think of it as a helpful suggestion rather than a directive.
+It’s purely informational, telling crawlers where to find your full URL list.
+It’s a helpful pointer, not a directive.

-According to Conductor’s robots.txt guide, including your sitemap location in robots.txt ensures search engines can find it even if you haven’t submitted it through their webmaster tools.
+According to Conductor’s robots.txt guide, including your sitemap location in robots.txt lets search engines find it even if you haven’t submitted it through their webmaster tools.

-Getting your robots.txt file in the right place with the right settings is like putting your house number on the front door – it seems obvious until you realise how many people get it wrong.
+Getting your robots.txt file in the right place with the right settings is like putting your house number on the front door: it seems obvious until you see how many people get it wrong.
 The technical requirements are surprisingly strict for such a simple file.

 Location matters more than you might think.
-Search engines are quite particular about where they expect to find this file, and deviation from the standard can render your carefully crafted directives completely useless.
+Search engines are particular about where they expect to find this file, and any deviation from the standard can make your carefully written directives useless.

 Your robots.txt file must live at the root of your domain.
-Not in a subdirectory, not in a folder called “SEO” – right at the top level.
+Not in a subdirectory, not in a folder called “SEO,” but right at the top level.
 The URL should be exactly https://yourdomain.com/robots.txt.

 Subdomains need their own robots.txt files.
-If you have blog.example.com and shop.example.com, each needs its own file at their respective roots.
+If you have blog.example.com and shop.example.com, each needs its own file at its respective root.
 The main domain’s robots.txt won’t apply to subdomains.

 What if scenario: Imagine you’re running a multi-language site with country-specific domains.
 Each domain (example.co.uk, example.de, example.fr) needs its own robots.txt file tailored to local SEO requirements and crawler behaviour.